obzehn/multithermal_fes/README.md

  0.400000 -2.43291 2.09504 -4.2428 -4.2428 0 -40 -40 1 1 0
 [...]
 ```
-We can still re-weight for different temperature, but we have to consider *both* the bias added by OPES_METAD and the one added by OPES_EXPANDED.
+We can still re-weight for different temperatures, but we have to consider *both* the bias added by OPES_METAD and the one added by OPES_EXPANDED.
 As such, you will have to pass both biases to the script, e.g.
 ```
 python3 FES_from_Reweighting_multiT_funnel.py --colvar COLVAR --outfile fes_opesX_500K --sigma 0.06 --temp 300 --cv phi --bias opes.bias,opesX.bias --deltaFat 0.0 --multiT 500 --ene ecv.ene
 ```